 As the final month of autumn, November in Barcelona promises pleasant temperatures.
 With warmer days and colder nights, there are only a few days where visitors can expect rainfall.

-Blanketed with balmy evenings, travellers can traverse the ancient alleyways and share tapas on the terraces without having to rug up too heavily.
+Blanketed with balmy evenings, travelers can traverse the ancient alleyways and share tapas on the terraces without having to rug up too heavily.
 The weather in November in Barcelona offers the best of both worlds – perfect for those interested in a mix of indoor and outdoor activities.

 What are the benefits of choosing November in Barcelona over other months?